 There are so many ways today to get an opinion on the attorney you are considering.
 If you have had the benefit of a direct referral, great.
 Ask your friend or your family member why they are recommending this particular attorney and find out what they specifically helped them with that left a lasting impression.
 If you can, see if your cases are similar in nature.
 It may not be helpful if the attorney assisted your friend in a domestic violence matter, but has no real divorce experience.
 If your referral did not come from a family member or friend, rather from internet research, you are in good company.
 More and more prospective clients are looking to the web to find their next attorney and many websites now offer ratings and reviews of attorneys online.
 You have the ability to look at the attorneys education, experience and reviews from past clients.
 Of course, do not let the information online be your only criteria when selecting an attorney.
 Always go into their office for an in-person consultation before making any decisions.

 Above all, be comfortable with your choice.
 If you find out that you made the wrong decision, fear not.
 You can always tell you attorney that you are not a good match and that you would like to seek other counsel.
 Just be sure that you screen any new possible attorneys as well!

-If you would like more information about your divorce or any other area of family law, please contact us today to schedule your free and confidential consultation with one of our qualified and compassionate family law attorneys.
+If you would like more information about your divorce or any other area of family law, please contact us today to schedule your confidential consultation with one of our qualified and compassionate family law attorneys.
 Take the first step towards securing your future: 888-888-0919.